vives-devbit/mlops4ecm-workshops/ml-infrastructure/08-deploy-model-from-s3/README.md

 * Compare timestamps or filenames.
 * Reload the model if a newer one appears.
 * Optionally run this check in a background thread.

+### ✅ Wrapping Up

+You’ve now connected model training and **deployment through S3** — a key pattern in real-world MLOps.
+By uploading models to object storage and loading them from there in production, you decouple the training pipeline from the serving system.

+This lays the groundwork for automation, versioning, and **scalable deployment**.